Connecticut Department of Social Services

 To qualify as aged, an individual must be 65 years of age or older; to qualify as disabled, an individual must be between the ages of 18 and 65 and meet the disability criteria of the federal Social Security Disability Insurance program; and to qualify as blind, an individual must meet the criteria of the Social Security Disability program, or the state Board of Education and Services for the Blind.
 The program is funded entirely by state funds, but operates under both state and federal law and regulation.
 Incentives are available to encourage recipients to become as self-supporting as their ages or abilities will allow.
 State Supplement Program payments also promote a higher degree of self-sufficiency by enabling recipients to remain in non-institutional living arrangements.

 People eligible for State Supplement are automatically eligible for Medicaid.
-Approximately, 15,316 people (4,689 aged, 90 blind, and 10,537 disabled) were receiving State Supplement benefits at the end of SFY 2006.
-Further information: www.ct.gov/dss, keyword “financial”, and scroll down.
+Approximately, 15,993 people (4,887 aged, 92 blind, and 11,014 disabled) were receiving State Supplement benefits at the end of SFY 2005.
+Further information: www.dss.state.ct.us/svcs/financial.htm, and scroll down.

 (See also: Medical Services and Cash Assistance for Adults)

-As part of the DSS Bureau of Aging, Community and Social Work Services, the DSS Aging Services Division (State Unit on Aging) administered approximately $24 million from the federal Older Americans Act and other federal and state funds to provide a multitude of services to an estimated 135,334 seniors During SFY 2006.
+The DSS Elderly Services Division merged into a newly created Bureau of Aging, Community and Social Work Services.
+The Division is now entitled the DSS Aging Services Division (State Unit on Aging).
+During SFY 2005, the Aging Services Division administered approximately $24 million from the federal Older Americans Act and other federal and state funds to provide a multitude of services to an estimated 108,952 seniors.

 Older Americans Act-funded services include home care, transportation, housekeeping, respite for caregivers, nutritional services (meals served in a group environment and meals-on-wheels), health promotion and disease prevention, legal assistance, adult day care, senior center operation, employment, and education and counseling.